 Not too long ago I had an opportunity to work with a customer who was experiencing performance problems with their web-based HR application.
 Users at the headquarters location – about 30 milliseconds away from the data center – would occasionally experience page load times of 10 or 15 seconds – instead of the normal 2 or 3 seconds.
-Dynatrace Data Center Real User Monitoring (DC RUM) reported both a pattern – the problem occurred regularly, each night at around midnight – and a lack of a pattern – intermittently, the problem would occur during the workday.
+Dynatrace’s Network Application Monitoring (NAM) reported both a pattern – the problem occurred regularly, each night at around midnight – as well as a lack of a pattern – intermittently, the problem would occur during the workday.
 It was these workday disruptions that elevated the problem priority from an annoyance to one of more critical business impact.

-DC RUM provided clear insight into the timing (when did the problem occur?), the user’s experience (how long did the pages actually take to load?), and the business impact (how many users are affected?).
+NAM provided clear insight into the timing (when did the problem occur?), the user’s experience (how long did the pages actually take to load?), and the business impact (how many users are affected?).
 This is critical information; in this case, the users never actually complained (at least not to the help desk; what they said at the water cooler might be another story).
 Understanding the impact of the problem from the user perspective – page load time – and from the business perspective – how many users are affected – brought important context and priority to the IT team.
-DC RUM’s advanced performance analytics also automatically isolated the problem to the network, with packet loss identified as the source of the problem.
+NAM’s advanced performance analytics also automatically isolated the problem to the network, with packet loss identified as the network condition causing of the problem.

 Squarely in the wheelhouse of the network team – and with the business owner now paying close attention – the next step was to identify the cause of the packet loss.
 We were able to exonerate one of the usual suspects – high link utilization – as this appeared quite reasonable, averaging about 40% during busy intervals.
 (I believe this was a 4Mbps link.)

-DC RUM supports both back-in-time trace retrieval (using a high-speed packet store on disk) as well as real-time contextual capture.
-For either case, the capture is launched from DC RUM’s Central Analysis Server (CAS), and the report context from which you launch the capture is applied as a filter.
-For example, you may have drilled into a view highlighting a particular user’s problem with the HR application, examining performance metrics from yesterday between 4:30 and 5:00 p.m.
+NAM supports both back-in-time trace retrieval (using a high-speed packet store on disk) as well as real-time contextual capture.
+For either case, the capture is launched from the NAM Server, with the report context used to launch the capture applied as a filter.
+For example, you may have drilled into a view highlighting a particular user’s problem with the HR application, examining performance from yesterday between 4:30 and 5:00 p.m.
 By launching a capture from that report level, the trace filter would use the IP address and time contexts to capture or retrieve only pertinent packets.